rm-asif-amin/rm-asif-amin.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Looking back at some of the cooler projects I've done.
+description: Some of the cool projects I've done.
+For now, clicking on the projects will take you into an abyss 🕳️⚫️🌌
-nav: true
 nav_order: 4
 display_categories: #[work, fun]
 horizontal: false